zbunde/tutorials.gschool.it/source/computer_setup.liquid.md

 Opening afternoon-harbor-4586... done
 {% endterminal %}

+If you get an error about mismatched Ruby versions, ignore it for now.

 When you see "Hello, world" in the newly opened browser window your Heroku installation is complete and working.
 You can delete the ruby-sample directory using `rm -rf`.

 ![Heroku setup complete](/images/computerSetup/herokuInstalled.png)